Stories

 Supporting our Minnesota Community: Doing the doable amid Operation PARRIS

-Operation PARRIS has created increased fear and risk for many refugee families in the Minnesota community, leading to urgent needs — including access to food, critical paperwork preparation, and accompaniment to essential appointments.
+Operation PARRIS and the broader enforcement initiative known as Metro Surge have created widespread fear and economic hardship for refugee families across Minnesota since December 2025.
 This page brings together essential resources, forms, and ways to either get support or give support.

 Donate here to support refugees in Minnesota